Qualifications

 2014, New Zealand

-Guy is a transactional lawyer specialising in commercial arrangements with an emphasis on technology and telecommunications projects, intellectual property, procurement, outsourcing, and privacy and data protection.
+Guy is a transactional lawyer specialising in technology and telecommunications projects, digital infrastructure, intellectual property, procurement, outsourcing, and privacy and data protection.

-He returned to Chapman Tripp in 2022 after several years with Allen & Overy LLP in London, where he advised clients on long-term services arrangements in the technology and telecommunications sectors, sale and lease-back of digital infrastructure, satellite procurement, and compliance with the GDPR.
+He returned to Chapman Tripp in 2022 after several years with Allen & Overy LLP in London (now A&O Shearman), where he advised clients on long-term services arrangements in the technology and telecommunications sectors, sale and lease-back of digital infrastructure, satellite procurement, and compliance with the GDPR.

 Guy holds a Master of Laws from Columbia University, where he was a Fulbright Scholar.